hwborchers/ctv-optimization/README.md

 <span id="optimization-infrastructure-packages">Optimization Infrastructure Packages</span>
 -------------------------------------------------------------------------------------------

 -   The [optimx](https://cran.r-project.org/package=optimx) package provides a replacement and extension of the `optim()` function in Base R with a call to several function minimization codes in R in a single statement.
 These methods handle smooth, possibly box constrained functions of several or many parameters.
-Function `optimx()` in this package applies several solvers to a selected optimization task and returns a dataframe of results for easy comparison.
-Also implements some utility codes and some extra solvers, including safeguarded Newton methods.
+Function `optimr()` in this package extends the `optim()`  function with the same syntax but more 'method' choices.
+Function `opm()` applies several solvers to a selected optimization task and returns a dataframe of results for easy comparison.
+The earlier `optimx()` function which has similar functionality but a slightly different syntax and output is included for compatibility.
+Also implements some utility codes and extra solvers, including safeguarded Newton methods.

 <!-- -->